ahmadhelaly/ahmadhelaly/README.md

 - 👋 Hi, I’m @ahmadhelaly
 - 👀 I’m interested in coding with python and Machine learning

+ *woring on making my pakage (helaly.py) contribute to SVM
 -
 - 📫 How to reach me(https://www.facebook.com/ahmad.helaly.18/)